 Prepare to Share (the forest)

-Black bears are the most prevalent in Washington, with fewer than 10 grizzlies found in the North Cascades and Selkirk Mountains.
+Black bears are the most prevalent in Washington, with a few grizzlies found in the North Cascades and Selkirk Mountains.
 Bears are hungry when they wake up from hibernation, and get right to searching for food.
 Bears are looking for deer, elk, moose, berries and vegetation to fill themselves up.
 People are not a bear’s first, second or even third option to eat- in fact, bear attacks are pretty rare!
 That being said, bears could come near you for the food you have with you.
 When you’re enjoying nature in bear country, make sure you’re being responsible with these tips:

 - Hike and travel in groups.